sseang/sseang/README.md

 ### Hi there I'm Sarith👋🏻!, I'm a grad from @PrimeAcademy.
-A lifelong learner with a passion to explore new experiences.
+A lifelong learner with a passion to immerse myslef in new experiences.

 <!--
 **sseang/sseang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.